 PeopleForBikes President and CEO Jenn Dice and Vice President of Infrastructure Martina Haggerty centered the meeting around progress towards the organization’s vision — transforming the U.S. into the best place in the world to ride a bike — and outlined PeopleForBikes’ three-year goals tied to advancing safe places to ride, strengthening public policy, and growing ridership nationwide.

-Vice President of Government Relations Dr. Ash Lovell discussed PeopleForBikes’ work to protect and expand the e-bike market in the United States, including strategic policy work to clarify distinctions between e-bikes and high-powered electric motorcycles (e-motos) alongside education initiatives designed to promote smart and responsible riding across the country.
+Vice President of Government Relations Dr. Ash Lovell discussed PeopleForBikes’ work to protect and expand the e-bike market in the United States, including strategic policy efforts to clarify the distinction between e-bikes and high-powered electric motorcycles (e-motos), as well as education initiatives to promote smart and responsible riding across the country.

-Director of Federal Policy Chris Bell, General and Policy Counsel Matt Moore, and Brumidi Group Managing Partner Charles Cooper provided updates on federal actions impacting the bike business.
-Key topics included big wins such as securing relief from Section 232 tariffs and IEEPA tariff refunds, as well as ongoing Section 301 tariff developments and the upcoming surface transportation reauthorization bill, which has major implications for federal investment in bike infrastructure over the next five to six years.
+Director of Federal Policy Chris Bell and General and Policy Counsel Matt Moore shared updates on key federal actions affecting the bike industry, including tariffs, transportation policy, and electric bike regulations.
+Highlights included major advocacy wins, such as securing $300 million in relief from Section 232 tariffs and clarifying the process for obtaining IEEPA tariff refunds.
+They also discussed ongoing developments related to Section 301 tariffs and provided an overview of the recently introduced surface transportation reauthorization bill, which will determine federal funding for bike infrastructure over the next five years.

 Bicycle Industry Senior Research Manager Liam Donoghue covered progress on PeopleForBikes’ Data Suite, a new platform built by the bike industry, for the bike industry, designed to deliver the fastest, clearest, and most comprehensive insights for retailers, brands, and suppliers.
 The board reviewed beta dashboards, early insights, and next steps to preparing the Data Suite for launch.